-I am currently an assistant research professor in the philosophy department of the University of Connecticut.
-I received my PhD from the University of Sheffield in 2018.
-Prior to that, I received a BA in philosophy (also from Sheffield; 2013) and an MPhil in international development (from the University of Cambridge; 2014).
+I am an Assistant Research Professor in the philosophy department of the University of Connecticut.
+I received my PhD from the University of Sheffield in 2018, following an MPhil in International Development from the University of Cambridge in 2014 (Distinction).
+My BA in Philosophy was from the University of Sheffield, 2013 (First Class, Nidditch Prize).

 The main focus of my research is in epistemology.
 I am interested in how our epistemic practices and capacities affect our lives as social, political, and moral agents, and vice versa.
 In this connection, I have written on topics including the epistemology of taboo, the nature of intellectual vice, epistemic paternalism, snobbery, and both intellectual and moral virtue.
 I am also interested in related areas of both ethics and feminist philosophy.